bouncepaw/bouncepaw.github.io/_posts/2019-07-11-sequira-en.md

 On Macbook keyboard, I type 120 CPM (characters per minute) on both QWERTY and ЙЦУКЕН.
 On my phone, I type 240 CPM on ЙЦУКЕН though.
 As of Sequira, I type 260 CPM in English and 300 in Russian.
 I'll always be faster in Russian because I use Russian for writing texts (mainly messages in chat) a lot.

 These speeds are actually really low.
 Before creating Sequira, my speeds were 350 on QWERTY and 450 on ЙЦУКЕН.
 It'll take some time to restore my speed.
+After that, I'll continue making my speed higher; there are people that type at 700 CPM.

 Now, typing on Macbook makes my hands shake and I feel lost.
 That's not cool.
 Maybe I should practice standard layouts as well so I'm not helpless when using other people's PCs.

 ## Adjusted layouts

 Typing on the keyboard for a month has revealed me some flaws of the layout.
 Of course, I changed it.
-Here are layouts for Russian and English:
+Here are layouts for Russian and English.
+Notice that all vowels are on the same half now:

 ![Letter layout](https://bouncepaw.github.io/data/img/seq2feat/letters.png)